What is Cloud 66?

 - Prebuilt (pre-rendered) sites (based on the Jamstack architecture)

-Where is it hosted?
+Where is Cloud 66 hosted?

 How can I use Cloud 66?

 Sign up for an account and start by building your first application.
 Specify a Git repository containing your application code, or provide a Docker image.
-A few seconds later you can configure your deployment and point your application to the servers on which you would like it run.
+A few seconds later you can configure your deployment and point your application to the infrastructure on which you would like it run.

 How can I change my Git repository?